-Council's share of Council's share of net income
+Council's share of r net income Council's share of r net assets

 \$ '000 2019 2018 2019 2018

 Joint ventures 10 37 298 288

 Total 10 37 298 288

 Joint arrangements

 (i) Joint ventures

 The following information is provided for joint ventures that are individually material to the Council.
 Included are the total amounts as per the joint venture financial statements, adjusted for fair-value adjustments at acquisition date and differences in accounting policies, rather than the Council's share.